craigwalton-dsit/inspect-soocon25/README.md

 [instructions here](https://inspect.ai-safety-institute.org.uk/models.html) for using a hosted model.

+> [!INFO]
+> Don't worry if you see a "UserWarning: Can't initialize NVML" warning.
+This just means
+> that the model won't be able to use GPU acceleration.

 The `--max-tokens 20` argument limits the number of tokens of the model's output to 20.
 This will speed things up in case this unintelligent model is very talkative.